jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 ---

-## Scipy
+## SciPy

 Scientific computing: stats, optimization, signal/image processing.
-Scipy extends numpy with a vast library of high-level scientific algorithms and utilities for statistics, optimization, integration, interpolation, and more.
+SciPy extends NumPy with a vast library of high-level scientific algorithms and utilities for statistics, optimization, integration, interpolation, and more.

-Scipy is organized into key submodules such as `scipy.optimize` (optimization and curve fitting), `scipy.stats` (statistical tests and distributions), `scipy.integrate` (numerical integration), `scipy.signal` (signal processing), and `scipy.sparse` (sparse matrices).
+SciPy is organized into key submodules such as `scipy.optimize` (optimization and curve fitting), `scipy.stats` (statistical tests and distributions), `scipy.integrate` (numerical integration), `scipy.signal` (signal processing), and `scipy.sparse` (sparse matrices).
 Typical uses include fitting models to data, running hypothesis tests, integrating functions, or working with large, sparse datasets.

 ```python
 from scipy import stats